Harassment Intimidation and Bullying

 - Gender/sexual based or individually: harassment about gender/sexual orientation or physical appearance;

-- Indifferent: being a bystander and not reporting or laughing and going along with it.
+- Indifference: being a bystander and not reporting, or laughing and going along with it.

-If your child feels he/she has been harassed or bullied, the incident(s) should be reported immediately to their school principal or the district Compliance Officer, Denise Walters.
+If your child feels they have been harassed or bullied, the incident(s) should be reported immediately to the school principal by the student or the parent.